⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 Those limits are not optional.

-And when they are crossed, the stop becomes unlawful.
+When they are crossed, the stop becomes unlawful.

-What a Terry Stop Is — and Why It Exists.
+What a Terry Stop Is — and Why It Exists

 A Terry stop comes from Terry v.
 Ohio.